DylanCope/ProtoEvo/README.md

 It relies on OpenGL for rendering, and so you will need to have the appropriate drivers installed, as well as CUDA for GPU acceleration.
 For the time being I have not implemented a CPU-only version of the simulation, so you will need a CUDA-capable GPU to run the simulation.
+However, currently the only aspect of the simulation that is accelerated by the GPU is the chemical solution that can be disabled in the simulation settings (see the section below).
 Finally, the project is only tested on Windows 11, but it should work on Linux and Mac OS X as well.

 **Steps**